 In February 2008, the voters of the City and County approved a Charter amendment to provide a Deferred Retirement Option Program (DROP) for certain Police members of the Plan to be effective July 1, 2008.
 An eligible police officer could elect to participate in DROP for a specified period of time up to a maximum of three years depending on the rank of the police officer.
 While participating in DROP, the police officer continued to work and receive pay as a police officer and accrued monthly DROP distributions posted to a nominal account maintained by the Retirement System.
 The monthly DROP distribution is equal to the participant's monthly service retirement allowance calculated as of the participant's entry into DROP.
 Interest at an annual effective rate of 4% and applicable COLAs were posted to the participant's DROP account during participation in DROP.
 Upon exiting from DROP, the participant receives a lump sum distribution from his or her DROP account and begins to receive a monthly service retirement allowance calculated using age, covered compensation, and service frozen as of the date of his or her entry into DROP.
 DROP was closed to new applicants on June 30, 2011.
-The Retirement System held \$0 and \$45 pursuant to the DROP as of June 30, 2020 and 2019, respectively.
+The Retirement System has no qualified participants in DROP starting June 30, 2020.

-Notes to Financial Statements (Continued) Years Ended June 30, 2020 and 2019 (Dollar amounts in thousands)
+Notes to Financial Statements (Continued) Years Ended June 30, 2021 and 2020 (Dollar amounts in thousands)